Blog General

 In an era where smartphones are ubiquitous and data drives decisions, location-based marketing has become a game-changer for brands.

-Location-based marketing involves targeting potential customers based on their geographic location using data from their mobile devices.
+Location-based marketing is a direct marketing strategy that involves targeting potential customers based on their geographic location using data from their mobile devices.
 Delivering timely and relevant ads or location-based offers to users in specific places helps businesses improve customer engagement and drive more conversions.

 With almost 74% of smartphone owners using location-based services, businesses have unprecedented opportunities to reach potential customers at the right place and time.
 As brands strive for hyper-personalization, understanding where a customer is—and what they need at that moment—gives businesses a significant competitive advantage.